steamclock/steamclog-swift/README.md

 See configuration for details on `logLevel`

-For Crashlytics support, follow the instuctions from [the official Crashlytics docs](https://firebase.google.com/docs/crashlytics/get-started?platform=ios), skipping the podfile changes.
+For Crashlytics support, follow the instructions from [the official Crashlytics docs](https://firebase.google.com/docs/crashlytics/get-started?platform=ios), skipping the podfile changes.

 ## Configuration